 Analyze songs you love.
 Take a chord progression from a favorite song and identify each chord’s type.
 Is that an Am7?
 A Gmaj7?
 A D7?
 Connecting theory to music you already care about makes the knowledge stick.

 Build your chord vocabulary hands-on with Music Genius.
-The Build the Chords game gives you a target chord and asks you to select the correct notes, helping you internalize chord formulas through active practice rather than passive reading.
+The Build the Chords game gives you a target chord symbol and asks you to select the correct notes, helping you internalize chord formulas through active practice.
+Pair this guide with Seventh Chords Explained and Chord Inversions Guide to round out the topic.

 PRACTICE WHAT YOU LEARNED